HirotheChamp/EcommerceApp/README.md

 ## Usage

-N/A
+The app is used similarly to E-bay or Amazon, in the sense that you can make purchases while tracking those purchases.
+You may also upload your own products to be surveyed and bought on the app.

 <hr></hr>

 ## Project Status

-Mostly clickable prototype is completed, beginning backend developement.
+Mostly clickable prototype is completed, backend developement implemented but not currently functional.

 <hr></hr>